xkema/com-stripfilm/README.md

 ## Migration notes

-- Updated "yazarlar" page. (removed a name)
+- Updated "about" page. (removed a name)
 - Removed contact mails and related text.
 - Removed social media buttons.
 - All maill accounts are gone.